ambatisandeep/Facebook-Automation/README.md

-# This project refers to facebook footer Tabs , Flipkart Website and Google Keyword Search automation scripts
+# This project refers to Facebook Footer Tabs , Flipkart Website and Google Keyword Search automation scripts